 With an extensive network of lawyers and key contacts, Menzies can assist to ensure our clients work with family lawyers that are most suited to their requirements and have the right team in place to ensure that they are in the best position for their future.
 At Menzies everyone genuinely cares about their clients and we are in a position where we can make a difference and do the right thing by them.

-In these unprecedented times many families are facing financial distress and uncertainty about their future position.
+In these unprecedented financial times with the cost of living crisis, and economic uncertainty, many families are facing financial distress and uncertainty about their future position.
 This, combined with many spending longer than usual at home with family members can often cause unrest in relationships and marriages.
 Before making any life-changing decisions in such uncertain times, please do ensure you get advice.